cjperes/ultimate-modal/README.md

 * Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
 * Activate the plugin;
-* Navigate to Settings -> Simple Modal and fill the options.
+* Navigate to Settings -> Ultimate Modal and fill the options.

 ## Frequently Asked Questions ##